 During this time the Group sets up Pyramid Plus, a partnership with Breyer and MITIE, providing asset management services to their homes, as well as the private, public and not-for-profit sectors.

-Today, A2Dominion Group has 37,248 homes across London and southern England.
-It employs 1,000 people across 60 offices and is one of the larger property groups in the UK, with more than 7,800 homes in the development pipeline.
-In 2016, the Group won Large Developer of the Year at the RESI Awards, a category often filled by a commercial property developer, and continues to win awards for its developments – homes that are built to last.
+Today, A2Dominion Group has 38,133 homes across London and southern England.
+It employs 894 people across 60 offices and is one of the larger property groups in the UK, with more than 7,601 homes in the development pipeline.
+The Group regularly wins awards for its developments – homes that are built to last.